HAuser1234/Homeassistant-solar-forecast-charge-prediction/README.md

 * improve konfiguration
 * improve accuracy
 * sometimes the prediction fails by calculating negative percentages because of insufficient solar. this should be limited to realistic values (0-100%)
+* use local weather data to improve prediction

 # Installation
 please pull request ANY upgrades to the card or algorythm thia helps everybody!